martinfthomsen/rucs2/README.md

 preferences.
 If not add it, and if you have an old version of docker, consider updating to a new docker version.

+#### MAC OS: BLAST annotation fails without errors! ####
+This is probably caused by lack of RAM.
+For MACs and Windows, a virtual machine is used to run a Linux environment where Docker can run.
+This machine has a limit on how much of the host's RAM it may access.
+Check if you have enough RAM allocated, or try to increase the amount of RAM for your machine.
+Otherwise, consider using a smaller BLAST database.

+The answer to "MAC OS: Docker takes up too much space?" presents a way to remove the default machine and create a new with more CPU, RAM and disk space.

 #### MAC OS: Docker takes up too much space? ####
 Check the disk space use on the machine:
 1. ssh into the virtual machine